-Why I brought an all-female team to the JP Morgan Healthcare Conference
+Bringing an all-female team to the JP Morgan Healthcare Conference

-In an industry where women are noticeably underrepresented in leadership, IMO stands out from the crowd.
-CEO Ann Barnes writes about the "girl gang" she brought to the JP Morgan Healthcare Conference last week and how supporting women in leadership can create positive change.
+In an industry where women are noticeably underrepresented in leadership, IMO Health stands out from the crowd.
+CEO Ann Barnes writes about the “girl gang” she brought to the JP Morgan Healthcare Conference last week and how supporting women in leadership can create positive change.

 It’s been two years since the infamous “more Michaels than women” agenda debacle at JP Morgan’s annual Healthcare Conference.
 While there has been some effort to do better by way of on-stage representation at the conference, the speaker schedules still clearly remain unbalanced.
 But the lists of speakers at this conference is only part of the problem.
 It highlights a much more important fact that overall, the healthcare industry continues to lag in female leadership.